OCLR/simulation/README.md

 # OCLR Simulation
 # Version 1.0
-This simulation is based on a variant protocol of M-bus done by Prof. Rosario Culmone (University of Camerino) The simulation can be found here: https://www.researchgate.net/publication/269645771_Light_Routing_Algorithm_for_Utility_Networks .
+This simulation is based on a variant protocol of M-bus done by Prof. Rosario Culmone (University of Camerino).

+The simulation can be found here: https://www.researchgate.net/publication/269645771_Light_Routing_Algorithm_for_Utility_Networks .

 This variant concerns automatic meter reading applications ( e.g. water, gas and electric meter ).
 The architecture considered is master/slave where the master has ideally unlimited computation capacity and power source .Instead the slave are limited.
 ## Variant Contribution